 PythonAnywhere offers a free basic account where you can access a full environment through your browser without having to install any software.
 Repl It is an alternative that focuses on multiple programming languages.

 If your child is wanting to learn Python or you want an easy-to-understand way of learning yourself with your child then I would recommend purchasing Hello World 2nd Edition.
 Mainly written for version 2 it does highlight all the changes that Python 3 brings in comparison.

 - Tutorials Point

 When you are more confident with Python speed up your coding with the following MakeUseOf article.

 TechRocket has free courses covering the basics aimed for older children and teens.
+Learn the basics of python in 7 days with Guru99.
 The BBC website has a comprehensive range of tutorials for teenagers.
 In comparison, Code.org teaches young beginners and above programming concepts.

 Modules & Libraries

 Powerful it is but if you want to focus on a specific area ie. gaming you can install modules.
 PyPi is a package manager that can help you install modules.